 - All horses presented at breeding shows should be well prepared, sound and fit, well fed and well turned out.
 Artificial methods to alter the natural expression of the horse are not allowed.
-If the horse is judged for riding abilities it must be at least 4 year old in the calendar year. - All horses presented at breeding shows need to be registered in the WorldFengur database and individually marked (micro-chipped).
+If the horse is judged for riding abilities, it must be at least 4 year old in the calendar year. - All horses presented at breeding shows need to be registered in the WorldFengur database and individually marked (micro-chipped).
 The show staff is responsible for reading the marking and comparing it to the registration information on the horse. - All stallions presented for judgement must have proof of parentage either by blood type or DNA analysis.
-All stallions presented for judgement and are born from the year 2006 must have a proof of parentage by DNA analysis on both the father and the mother - The control/measurement of testicles shall be made by the responsible person, appointed by the show manager, and under responsibility of the judge panel.
+All stallions presented for judgement and are born from the year 2006 must have a proof of parentage by DNA analysis on both the father and the mother. - All mares and geldings presented for assessment must have DNA analysis registered in WorldFengur. - The control/measurement of testicles shall be made by the responsible person, appointed by the show manager, and under responsibility of the judge panel.
 The measures for statistical reasons can be taken by one person, who is trained for the whole procedure.
-The measurement of testicles was described under "General health control"
+The measurement of testicles is described in B11.1.4.